rwwrwr/SD-Chad/README.md

 ![image](https://user-images.githubusercontent.com/30579087/194484962-d578229c-6c0c-4909-a98f-5fe7b59eb672.png)

-- Integrated the code into SD, so one can generate images, and depending on score, they get saved in different folders, different file names
+Another cool thing is that it seems to be able to score the image similarly as soon as step 1-2, although you only have until about step 10-15 before it becomes another image no matter the sampler used.

-Another cool thing is that it seems to be able to score the image similarly as soon as step 1, although you only have until about step 10-15 before it becomes another image no matter the sampler used.
 So this could save so much time producing great looking images from the start.
 We could even set a limit at step 1, then at step x, and so on, so the generation process doesn't waste time on garbage.

-Need to package it into a script, and my next step is to retrain the scorer using the 548K SD gens.
+Next step is to retrain the scorer using the 548K SD gens.
 More to come soon.